wav3m1nd3d/vscodium-cde-compose/README.md

 			* [\[VSCode Extension Installation\]](https://code.visualstudio.com/learn/get-started/extensions)

 	_Remark to Linux users:_

+	It's worth checking your distribution repository with your package manager for required packages ignoring official documentation:
+	* `openssh-client` or `openssh` widely available among distribution repositories, just search for `ssh` and then install the right one
-	* It's worth checking your distribution repository with your package manager (an example: `podman-compose` is available in Debian, while not mentioned in documentation) and almost a _MUST_ in terms of `ssh` client installation.
+	* `podman-compose` is available in Debian, while not mentioned in documentation

 ## Download